Nick Halstead: British GT

 Nick made his British GT debut in 2021, racing a McLaren 570S in the GT4 Pro-AM class alongside teammate Jamie Stanley.
 The duo achieved 2 wins in class over the course of 7 races to finish 2nd in the GT4 Pro-AM cup and tied 8th overall in the GT4 category.

 Halstead continued with Fox Motorsport in the series in 2022, this time switching to the GT3 category.

 British Touring Car Championship

 Halstead made his British Touring Car Championship debut at Croft in 2021, substituting for Rick Parfitt Jr. at Excelr8 with TradePriceCars.com.
 Over the course of the weekend Halstead finished in a better position every race, driving home to 21st position in Race 3.

 Racing record

 Racing career summary

+† As Halstead didn't complete more than one round, he was not eligible for points.